 The 5.5% Debentures are recorded as a hybrid financial instrument.
-The non-derivative debt (interest and principal portion) was recorded at fair value on the date of issue, estimated using discounted future cash flows at an estimated discount rate discount rate of 11.5%.
+The non-derivative debt (interest and principal portion) was recorded at fair value on the date of issue and was recognized at \$32,498 which was net of deferred financing costs of \$2,594, estimated using discounted future cash flows at an estimated discount rate discount rate of 11.5%.
 Subsequently the non-derivative debt component is measured at amortized cost using the effective interest method over the life of the debenture.

-The derivative component of this hybrid financial instrument representing the conversion feature of the 5.5% Debentures was measured at fair value of \$10,908 at the date of issuance, and recorded as part of Other financial liabilities in the statement of financial position.
+The derivative component of this hybrid financial instrument representing the conversion feature of the 5.5% Debentures was measured at fair value of \$10,908 at the date of issuance, and recorded as part of Other financial liabilities in the interim statement of financial position.
 This conversion feature is unique to this issuance of convertible debt given IBI has the right to settle any request to convert debentures to IBI shares by the Debenture holders for an equivalent amount of cash.
-As at March 31, 2018, the fair value of the derivative component was \$8,944 (December 31, 2017 - \$13,011).
-The movement in fair value is impacted by several factors, which include IBI share price, the Canadian risk free rate, and IBI's credit risk.
+As at September 30, 2018, the fair value of the derivative component was \$4,911 (December 31, 2017 - \$13,011).
+The movement in fair value is impacted by several factors which include IBI share price, the Canadian risk free rate and IBI's credit risk.

-The fair value of the convertible debentures as at March 31, 2018, based on a Level 1 quoted market price, is as follows:
+The fair value of the convertible debentures as at September 30, 2018, based on a Level 1 quoted market price, is as follows: